tanmya9/delta-demo/README.md

 # delta-demo
-Demo for git and github
+This is a demo for git and github.